Mala Rodríguez: Musical career

 She rose to prominence in the late 1990s alongside fellow Sevillian hip hop acts such as La Gota Que Colma, SFDK, and La Alta Escuela.
 After she adopted the stage name La Mala, she appeared on La Gota Que Colma's album Mordiendo el Micro on the songs "No Hay Rebaja", and "Dando Guerra".
 She also appeared on SFDK's Siempre Fuertes and La Alta Escuela's En Pie de Vuelo on the song "Espectáculo en la Gancha".
 She made her solo debut with A Jierro/Toma la Traca, a maxi-single released by Zona Bruta in 1999.
 The song was originally planned for release by Zeroporsiento, a Sevillian label for which she had recorded the tracks.
 In 2000, she signed to Universal Music Spain, and released her full-length debut album, Lujo Ibérico.

 In 2001 Her song "Tengo lo que tu quieres" was part of the BSO of the Spanish movie Sex and Lucia.

 Her second album, Alevosía, featured the single, "La Niña".
 The song gained notability when its controversial music video was banned from Spanish TV because of its depiction of a young female drug dealer.

 On the soundtrack of the film Fast & Furious her single "Volveré", from the Malamarismo album, was featured.

 In 2008, Rodriguez was invited to join Julieta Venegas for her MTV Unplugged performance singing the song "Eres para mí".

 She performed with Maroon 5, Björk and LMFAO at the Festival Imperial in the Autódromo La Guácima racetrack in Alajuela, Costa Rica in March 2012.

 In April 2013 she revealed on her Facebook page that her album, Bruja, would be released on June 18.
 On September 12, 2013, she went back to Costa Rica.

 In 2015, Mala Rodriguez was one of the many artists featured on President Barack Obama’s Summer Spotify playlist.

 NPR named one of her earlier singles "Yo Marco El Minuto" as one of the 200 Greatest Songs by 21st Century Women.

 After a four-year hiatus, Mala released the single "Gitanas" on July 6, 2018.
-Pitchfork called her vocals "bold and unflinching, when she boldly asks 'Quién me protege?' ("Who protects me?") you can almost feel the ground quake beneath her feet.
+Pitchfork called her vocals "bold and unflinching, when she boldly asks 'Quién me protege?' ("Who will protect me?") you can almost feel the ground quake beneath her feet.
 Mala already knows the answer to her question.
 Without missing a beat, she cries out, "Yo!" ("Me!"), daring anyone to doubt her."
 In 2019 Rodriguez became the first urban artist to win Spain's National Music Award and was a judge on Spain's La Voz (The Voice) leading up to her first album in seven years, Mala, released in May 2020.
 Rodriguez released her memoir Cómo ser Mala in June 2021.